Taf-s/TAFSIT578_FTO2403_A2_Tafara-Sithole_DJS11/READMEREACT.md

 │ └── EpisodePlayer.js # Component to play an episode
 │
 ├── context/
-│ └── SearchProvider.js
+├── EpisodePlayer.js #The component comtaining the episode player ├── EpisodePlayer.js #The component comtaining the episode player ├── EpisodePlayer.js #The component comtaining the episode player │ └── SearchProvider.js
 |
 ├── pages/
 │ ├── HomePage.js # Homepage with all shows listed
 │ ├── ShowPage.js # Detailed view of a specific show with seasons
 │ ├── GenrePage.js # Genre-specific page
+│ ├── GenreShowsPage.js # Genre-shoes page
 │ ├── FavouritesPage.js # Detailed view of all favourite shows
 │
 ├── services/